The Barcelona Vampiress: Plot

 Set in 1912 Barcelona, the plot concerns about the endeavours of morphine-addicted journalist Sebastià Comas to unravel the truth about the kidnappings and killings of children scapegoated by the police to Enriqueta Martí, nicknamed as the "Vampire of the Raval".

 Cast

 Production

 The screenplay was penned by Maria Jaén and Lluís A. Martínez.
 The film is a Brutal Media and Filmax production, with the participation of TVC.

 Release

 The film was presented at the 53rd Sitges Film Festival in October 2020.
 Distributed by Filmax, the film was theatrically released in Spain on 4 December 2020.

 Reception

-Javier Ocaña of El País deemed the film to be "an ambitious, sometimes grandiloquent work, which always comes to fruition with courage and singularity" when retelling the events of 1912, managing to portray a country's moral mysery.
+Javier Ocaña of El País deemed the film to be "an ambitious, sometimes grandiloquent work, which always comes to fruition with courage and singularity" when retelling the events of 1912, managing to portray a country's moral mystery.

 Toni Vall of Cinemanía rated the film 2½ out of 5 stars, pointing out that the cast was "uneven", featuring "a solvent but not brilliant [male] lead", with Danés otherwise rather pulling his best in the representation of the setting (El Raval).